Military step: Marching types and commands

-The way the march is performed is based on the regiment's nationality.
-All Western Bloc nations nowadays have a similar style of quick marching, lifting their legs in a natural or casual manner.
-And with their opposite arm up level to the breast pocket, kept straight and used similar to a guided pendulum.
-Former Eastern Bloc nations and several Latin American, Asian and African nations use or have used the Prussian/German invented goose step, with legs remaining straight during each step.
+The way a unit marches is based upon the unit's nationality, role and history.
+Most Western Bloc nations currently have similar quick marching styles of lifting their legs in a natural or casual manner.
+Former Eastern Bloc nations and several Latin American, Asian and African nations use or have used the goose step, with legs remaining straight during each step.
 Both of these function to maintain individual pace, unit pace uniformity, and actually help the soldiers march in their relatively elevated pace.

-The United States command for a start is "For-ward, MARCH," or "quicktime, MARCH" when resuming quicktime from another pace or from "routestep".
+The United States march command is "For-ward, MARCH," or "quick time, MARCH" when resuming quick time from another pace or from "route step".
 Arm movement is kept to 9 inches to the front and 6 inches to the rear (6 inches and 3 inches, respectively, in the U.S. Navy, Coast Guard, Marine Corps, and Air Force) while marching, while the interval between ranks and files is both 40 inches.
 The light infantry version of the march is also used by the Spanish Legion during parades, as well as the Chasseurs of the French Army (Chasseurs alpins inclusive).